dimpase/M2/Package-Writing-Style-Guide.md

       text between them.
     * The "usage" forms for functions don't need to be in the form of assignment statements.
     * Document output values in-line.
+    * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.

 * Comments :
     * Delete commented-out code.